Skip to main content

 A new home for Indigenous legal resurgence

-The new National Centre for Indigenous Laws (NCIL) at UVic will be a place to share Indigenous legal traditions.
+The National Centre for Indigenous Laws (NCIL) at UVic, opening late fall 2024, will be a place to share Indigenous legal traditions.
 It will also be home to the Faculty of Law’s JD/JID program - the first law program in the world to combine the study of both Indigenous and non-Indigenous laws.

-Rendering of the National Centre for Indigenous Laws.
+Rendering of the new National Centre for Indigenous Laws in a forest setting.

 Construction of the NCIL is underway